mgkgng/42NiceLogtimeRankings2022/README.md

 There are a couple of options you can customize in this script:

 1. By default, the script only includes active students in the final results.
-If you want to include all students (including those who passed the Piscine and got blackholed out), you can change this line of code:
+If you want to include all students (including those who passed the Piscine and got blackholed out), you can change this line of code (line 64):

         allCampusUsers = allCampusUsers.concat(apiData.filter(user => user['active?'] == true));